neams-th-coe/cardinal/doc/content/source/userobjects/NekBinnedSideIntegral.md

 To be clear, this user object is *not* evaluated on the [NekRSMesh](/mesh/NekRSMesh.md) mesh mirror, but instead on the mesh actually used for computation in NekRS.

+!alert! warning
+This user object can produce very inaccurate results due to the nature of the averaging performed in [eq:1].
+The averaging in [eq:1] is essentially the same as applying a delta function that is unity at nodes within a small $\frac{\Delta}{2}$ distance of the face, and zero for all other nodes. *However*, this implementation is technically no different from a different selection of $\Delta$ which *does not change the number of GLL points "hit"*.
+For illustration, consider the setup shown in [fig1].
+While [eq:1] shows that the normalization to an *area* is obtained by dividing by an integral, in implementation we do not have a means to directly compute this integral in the denominator.
+Instead, we divide the numerator in [eq:1] by the `gap_thickness`.

+!media side_integral.png
+  id=fig1
+  caption=Illustration of potential inaccuracies with this object; black lines show the connections between GLL points and the shaded red areas show the contributing volumes to a face style=width:40%;margin-left:auto;margin-right:auto

+However, if the effective integrating volume does not "hit" GLL points that are $\frac{\Delta}{2}$ away from the gap, then the effective thickness of the integral is technically indistinguishable from other values of $\Delta$ that hit the same number of GLL points.
+Because the mesh may be unstructured and not be oriented in any convenient way with respect to the faces (unlike the structured depiction in [fig1]), there is no other value of `gap_thickness` by which we could divide [eq:1] to correctly obtain areas.

+Therefore, we recommend only using this class if you know that your mesh is structured and you have selected a `gap_thickness` such that for every bin, your GLL points would exactly lie on the surface of a rectangular prism of width $\Delta$.
+Instead, you should use the [NekBinnedSideAverage](/userobjects/NekBinnedSideAverage.md) object to get an average over the face, and then multiply that value by the known area of the gap (i.e. don't use this object to try to calculate the gap area).
+!alert-end!

 !include /postprocessors/field_specs.md